jg-you/scm/README.md

 The Simplicial Configuration Model is random [null model](https://en.wikipedia.org/wiki/Null_model) for [simplicial complexes](https://en.wikipedia.org/wiki/Simplicial_complex), mathematical objects which can be seen as high-order generalizations of [simple graphs](http://mathworld.wolfram.com/SimpleGraph.html) (they incorporate multi-node interactions).
 This repository contains a C++ reference implementation of a [Markov chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) sampler for this model, see [arxiv:17xx.yyyy](https://arxiv.org/abs/17xx.yyyy) for more information.
-A summary of compilation / usage instructions can be found below; but see the [tutorial][tutorial_notebook.ipynb] if you are looking for detailed instructions and examples.
+A summary of compilation / usage instructions can be found below; but see the [tutorial](tutorial_notebook.ipynb) if you are looking for detailed instructions and examples.

 This is joint work with [G. Petri](https://github.com/lordgrilo), F. Vaccarino, and [A. Patania](https://github.com/alpatania).